Michelle Abadie has been making handmade, handbound, artists books in the name of maj and maltby designs, since 2001.

 Combined notes and marginalia recreated in some of the books read as diary entries, or snippets of stranger’s incomplete memoirs.
 In a world where so much is thrown away, it is pleasing to think some of our past is being kept.

-The photography series includes Michelle Abadie’s contemporary photography often juxtaposed with 1940s-1960s photography used in educational books.
+The books often contain Michelle Abadie’s contemporary photography often juxtaposed with 1940s-1960s photography used in educational books but not always.

 The books are beautiful, well-crafted objects in their own right and something to be treasured in the age of cheap publishing and e-books.